garnix-io/terms-and-conditions/terms.md

 administrator or contact@garnix.io.

-All provisions of these Terms which by their nature should survive termination shall survive termination, including, without limitation, intellectual property/ownership provisions, warranty disclaimers, indemnity and limitations of liability.
+All provisions of these Terms which by their nature should survive termination will survive termination, including, without limitation, intellectual property/ownership provisions, warranty disclaimers, indemnity and limitations of liability.